European-Unified-ID/euid-docs-preview/preview/docs/guides/integration-mobile-client-server.md

 Then, pass the newly refreshed `Identity` value to the mobile app by following the rest of this guide.

-## Add the EUID Mobile SDK to your mobile app
+## Add the EUID mobile SDK to your mobile app

 For installation instructions, refer to one of the following: